python-lapidary/lapidary/docs/usage/operation.md

 client.list_cats(cookie_key='value')
 ```

-will result in making a GET request with added header `Cookie: key=value`.
+will send a GET request that includes the header Cookie: key=value.

 ## Request body

-A Parameter annotated with `RequestBody` will be serialized as the HTTP requests body.
-At most one parameter can be a request body.
+To mark a parameter for serialization into the HTTP body, annotate it with RequestBody.
+Each method can include only one
+such parameter.

+Example:

 ```python
 @POST('/cat')